mileswross/Forbidden-DoR/README.md

+# Please download from Mediafire, the Github download is broke

 # Forbidden-DoR
 Modification for WWE Day of Reckoning
 Please download just the Zip, downloading the whole commit will cause issues